ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/pipeline/_index.md

   use:
     doi: 10.1111/ddi.12887
     title: Supplementary Table 2
-# Read secret_data with specific doi and title from cache
+# Read secret_data with specific doi and title from the cache
 - external_object: secret_data
   use:
     doi: 10.1111/ddi.12887